 1.Brown bag lunch

-If you are spending an average of $10 for lunch five times a week, you can end up spending $2,400 annually on lunches alone!
+If you are spending an average of $10 for lunch five times a week, you can end up spendingย $2,500ย annually on lunches alone!

-Try brown-bagging your lunch to save at least $1500 per year!
-While making your lunches at home may require extra time and effort on your part, there are meals such as pasta and soups that you can make in big batches over the weekend.
-Meal prepping over the weekend can help you save time (and money!) during the workweek.
+Try brown-bagging your lunch some of the time to save at least $1500 per year!
+While making your lunches at home may require extra time and effort on your part, there are meals such as pasta and soup that you can make in big batches over the weekend.
+Meal prepping over the weekend can help you save time (and money!) during the work week.

 2.Go generic

-There might be some store-brand items that you just don’t want to purchase and that’s okay!
-But there are also lots of items, such as cleaning products, detergent, toothpaste, pasta, seasoning, and diapers, that are just as good as their name-brand equivalents but are cheaper.
-Be smart when shopping and get the value!
+There might be some store-brand items that you just donโt want to purchase and thatโs okay!
+But there are also lots of items, such as cleaning products, detergent, toothpaste, pasta, seasoning, and diapers, that are just as good as their c equivalents but are cheaper.
+Be smart when shopping and get the best value!

 3. Use Ibotta